 Twin princely entrances

 Birth of one of the greatest bowlers of all time - George Lohmann.
-The statistics of his career are jaw-dropping: in 18 Tests he took 112 wickets at the average of 10.75.
+His stats are jaw-dropping: in 18 Tests he took 112 wickets at the average of 10.75.
 To put that in context: nobody else with 70 Test wickets has an average below 15.
 Lohmann took a wicket every 34 balls, and conceded just 1.88 runs per over.
 It was stealth and cunning that brought him his wickets rather than pace: he was little more than medium.
 In South Africa in 1895-96 he was utterly devastating, albeit against an extremely poor side.
 Lohmann took 35 wickets in three Tests at the average of 5.80.
-His strike-rate was a wicket every 14 balls - just over two overs.
+His strike rate was a wicket every 14 balls - just over two overs.
 It was in South Africa that he died of tuberculosis in 1901, aged only 36.

 Opening bowler Martin Suji, born today, played in three World Cups and three ICC Trophy competitions for Kenya.
 His finest moment in international cricket came in the 2003 World Cup Super Six match against Zimbabwe.
 Suji took 3 for 19 to catapult his side into the semi-final.
 But he was forced to sit on the sidelines as Kenya's infighting led to them being isolated from international cricket, and when they did eventually return in 2006, a serious knee injury ended his international career.